riyaz7781/Excel-R-assignments/README.md

 - 👋 Hi, I’m @riyazpatan
 - 👀 I’m interested in Data Analysis and Machine Learning.
-- 🌱 I’m currently learning to make projects on Data Science
+- 🌱 I’m currently learning to make projects on Data Science and Natural Language Processing.
 - 💞️ I’m looking to collaborate on Data Analytics and Machine Learning Projects.
 - 📫 Find me on LinkedIn :https://www.linkedin.com/in/patan-riyaz